Human hair; from folds in the scalp to baldness

 Is your scalp an infertile place to grow?

-Cutaneous folds and hair loss
+Cutaneous folds on the scalp and hair loss

 Is the skin at the top of your head so hard that nothing could grow there?

-You'll have to remove the hardness to restore the skin's elasticity.
+You'll have to remove the hardness, to restore the skin's elasticity.

 Your fingernails.

-Alopecia, hair loss and baldness
+Alopecia, hair loss, and baldness

 Where do they go?